Gabrielrc11/desafio_b2bit/README.md

 ### Project preview
 If everything went well, this is how you should view the project in your browser on the way: http://localhost:3000/

+## Link
+If you want to access the website without cloning the application, access the link: https://desafio-b2bit-six.vercel.app/

 <br><br>
 <img src="./src/img/Application.png" alt="Application" width="500"/>